rhysstever/Eona/Settlements/Yhora (City).md

 ### Highgarden

 ## Government
 The Yhora family has maintained a monarchy for over two millennia.
-They are

 ## Defense
 - City completely surrounded by stone walls